New Work 2019

 Recently, I rediscovered letters my father wrote me while serving in Iraq during Operation Desert Storm.
 Over 25 years later the letters import an even deeper significance personally, historically and politically.
 In rereading the letters, I was reminded of the family bonds that held us together despite the emotional, political and geographical distance between us.
-Methodically recreating these letters with watercolor is significant to me.
-Through the process of transcribing the documents into painted objects, I find empathy for my father where I once was an angry and confused teenager.
-As I paint, his words bring on new meanings and associations as he dispatches fatherly advice, beliefs, doubts and experiences of a war that continues to impact our lives.
+Through the series, Correspondence, I attempt to embody my Father’s perspective through methodically recreating the letters in watercolor.
+In the process of transcribing the documents into painted objects, I find empathy for my father where I once was an angry and confused teenager.
+As I painted, his words brought on new meanings and associations as he dispatched fatherly advice, beliefs, doubts and experiences of a war that continues to impact our lives.

 With this series, I work with military surplus materials that I have inherited and purchased.
 Painting, cutting, sewing, stretching, and folding the used (or issued) duffles, equipment bags and errata, recontextualizes the surplus materials and allows for a place where personal sentiment and critical dialogues emerge, conflict and hopefully resolve.

 Based in the history pastoral California landscape painting, and injected with remains of the regions complicated military history, the paintings imagine the decommissioned bunkers further dissolution into the landscape and highlight their isolated and largely forgotten past.
 My further interest in them is their former function as observation outposts: always on guard, looking out for a threat that never came.
 As objects of protection and defense they also carry the weight of militaristic control.
 For me, along with those dialogues, they are a metaphor for the artist – an active but stationary observer.